 We will certainly try to accommodate you without reservations, provided we have the space available.
 However due to the Red River Sled Shed's reputation for quality service at competitive prices, we tend to fill up fast, especially during peak holiday periods.
 To insure you get the length of tour you want at the time you want, reservations are recommended.
 Usually it's best to reserve a week or more in advance.
 Feel free to email us or call us at 800-395-0121.

 What ages can drive a snowmobile?

+We require that drivers be at least 14 years old and have experience operating other types of motor vehicles such as ATV, water craft or motorcycle.
+Any driver under 18 must be accompanied by a parent or guardian on the same tour.
 The state of New Mexico requires that any driver under the age of 18 be certified on off road vehicles.
 You can do this at www.b4uride.com.
 If they have taken a safety class in another state on ATV's, water craft etc. that certification will work in New Mexico.
 Please call us if you have any questions.
-We don't have a minimum age to ride.

 Is there any additional costs such as permit fees associated with the price of the snowmobile tour?